 Recasting the Balance Sheet For Company Worth and Valuation

 The figures presented on the balance sheet attached to the tax return are so inaccurate that only the government finds them useful.
 Everyone else, business buyers and banks included, need more accurate numbers to work with and make decisions.
 The balance sheet computed per the tax rules is simply not accurate.
 Assets such as buildings and equipment are depreciated tax rules.
 However, in reality, this may not be the case.
 Another problem with the balance sheet is that inventory expressed on the tax return usually never reflects reality.
 The reason for this is because most private companies do not make the effort of maintaining accurate inventory numbers.
 To accurately adjust the balance sheet, the company recasting would adjust real estate and other assets, obsolete inventory, accounts receivable, loans to the owners, equipment not on the books, and goodwill as well.
-The recasted statement will give a bank or investor a better idea as to what is actually owned and owed by the company and what its true market business value is.
+The recasted statement will give a bank or investor a better idea as to what is actually owned and owed by the company and what it’s true market company worth is.

 Privately held business owners are in a unique spot in the financial world.
 As business owners, they are not employees, so their income is not readily determinable by information from a W-2.
 Unlike those who own publicly traded stocks in companies such as General Electric, Coca-Cola, and Wal-Mart, privately held businesses do not have a ready market and their value to the owner cannot be assessed quickly.
 While privately held business owners may be credit worthy or their businesses may be attractive to them, showing it is simply not possible without professionally prepared documents such as recasted statements or a valuation prepared by experts to make decisions with the statements.